sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/getting-started.md

 In this guide, you'll learn how to set up Tyk Streams and configure your first asynchronous API.
 By the end of this guide, you will have a fully functional API that allows you to subscribe to a WebSocket and see the messages you post to Tyk (REST) in real-time.

+## Feedback

-Please use the following to provide feedback on your experience so far with Tyk Streams.
+We value your feedback.
+Please use the following survey to provide feedback on your experience so far with Tyk Streams.

 </br>

 {{< button_left href="https://survey.hsforms.com/1lb_eMrtRR5W3WoEEuACQ2Q3ifmg" color="green" content="Feedback" >}}

+---

 Let's get started and unlock the power of Tyk for your asynchronous API needs!

----

 ## Prerequisites